berthashipper/Beats-Wireless-Speakers-Consumer-Insights-Analysis/README.md

 - Focused on the top 5 most frequently mentioned brands, calculating and displaying their respective percentages.
 - Produced a horizontal bar plot of the top 5 brands, enhancing readability with flipped coordinates and clear percentage labels to showcase the most preferred brands ([`top_brands_plot.png`](top_brands_plot.png)).

 ### Feature Importance Analysis
-- Transformed the importance ratings of various speaker features into a long format for analysis.
+- Prepared the data in long format by selecting key features related to speaker importance, including sound quality, battery life, design, connectivity, durability, and price.
+Recoded the variable names to more descriptive labels, making the analysis more accessible and understandable.
-- Summarized the data to calculate the proportion of each importance level for every feature.
+- Grouped the data by feature (`quality`) and importance level (`importance`), summarizing the counts and calculating proportions to visualize how respondents rated the importance of each feature.
-- Ordered the features based on the total proportion of high importance levels (importance ratings of 5 and 6) to identify which features are most valued by respondents.
+- Ranked the features based on the total proportion of high importance ratings (levels 5 and 6).
+This ordering allowed for an intuitive presentation where the most critical features (as perceived by users), were prominently displayed.
-- Created a stacked bar chart to visualize the distribution of importance levels across different features, highlighting the proportion of respondents who rated each feature as highly important ([`importance_ranked.png`](importance_ranked.png)).
+- Created a stacked bar chart that illustrates the distribution of importance levels for each feature.
+The plot employs a green color palette to visually differentiate the importance levels, with percentage labels directly on the bars to communicate the data effectively.
+Carefully positioned text labels to avoid overlap, enhancing readability and portraying the proportion of respondents who rated each feature as highly important ([`importance_ranked_plot.png`](importance_ranked_plot.png)).

 ### Customer Segmentation
-- Prepared data by selecting relevant columns, converting categorical variables to numeric, and scaling the data.
-- Used the Elbow Method to determine optimal clustering and performed k-means clustering to segment customers into the top aspects they valued.
-- Analyzed and visualized customer segments based on how they ranked sound and battery importance ([`customer_segmentation_by_values_plot.png`](customer_segmentation_by_values_plot.png)).
+- Selected relevant variables for segmentation, including age, income, usage frequency, and importance ratings for sound, battery, and design.
+Converted categorical variables (age, income, usage frequency) into numeric factors, allowing for standardized scaling and meaningful cluster analysis.
+- Scaled the selected data to standardize the ranges, ensuring that each feature contributes equally to the clustering process.
+- Applied the Elbow Method to determine the optimal number of clusters, evaluating the total within-cluster sum of squares for cluster counts from 1 to 10.
+This approach helped identify the point of diminishing returns, guiding the choice of three clusters for final segmentation.
+- Performed K-means clustering with three clusters, using a seed for reproducibility.
+Added cluster assignments to the original data and analyzed the clusters by computing the mean importance ratings for sound, battery, and design within each cluster.
+This analysis provided insights into the characteristics of each segment.
+- Created a scatter plot to visualize the clusters based on the importance of sound and battery.
+Applied jitter to the points to make trends visible, highlighting how respondents within each cluster prioritize different features.
+Enhanced the plot with a minimal theme and customized axis labels to improve clarity.
+- Assigned meaningful names to the clusters based on their dominant characteristics: "SOUND QUALITY," "PERFORMANCE," and "LOOKS."
+These names reflect the primary importance ratings within each cluster, providing a clear narrative about customer priorities ([`customer_segmentation_by_values_plot.png`](customer_segmentation_by_values_plot.png)).

-### Feedback Sentiment Analysis
+### Sentiment Analysis of Feedback
-- Processed and tokenized customer feedback on sound quality, applying the Bing lexicon to score sentiments.
-- Visualized sentiment distribution with a histogram ([`feedback_sentiment_distribution.png`](feedback_sentiment_distribution.png)).
+- Efficiently converted the list column containing feedback into a character vector using `mutate` and `map_chr`, facilitating easier text processing.
+- Utilized `unnest_tokens` to break down feedback into individual words and applied `anti_join` with stopwords, ensuring a cleaner dataset for sentiment analysis.
+- Merged feedback words with the Bing sentiment lexicon and calculated sentiment scores by subtracting negative counts from positive counts, providing a straightforward metric for sentiment evaluation.
+- Calculated average sentiment and standard deviation, offering insights into the overall sentiment and variability of customer feedback about sound quality.
+- Synthesized into a detailed histogram with percentage labels to visualize the spread of sentiment scores, aiding in understanding the range and concentration of customer sentiments ([`feedback_sentiment_distribution.png`](feedback_sentiment_distribution.png)).

 ### Spending Analysis
-- Converted spending data into ordered factors and visualized frequency distributions ([`amount_spent_distribution.png`](amount_spent_distribution.png)).
+- Converted spending data into ordered factors to maintain logical progression, enhancing interpretability in subsequent analyses.
+- Computed counts and proportions of each spending level, making the data easily comparable.
+- Developed a bar plot with percentage labels directly on the bars, providing a clear representation of how much customers spend on their speakers, with intuitive category labels ([`amount_spent_distribution.png`](amount_spent_distribution.png)).

+### Average Sentiment by Spending Category
-- Plotted sentiment scores against spending categories to explore spending influence on feedback.
+- Combined feedback and sentiment scores with spending data, leveraging `left_join` to enrich the dataset and enable a detailed comparison.

-### Improvement Suggestions Keyword Analysis
-- Cleaned and tokenized improvement suggestion data, categorizing keywords for analysis.
-- Visualized keyword distribution across improvement categories ([`improvement_keyword_themes.png`](improvement_keyword_themes.png)) and created a word cloud to highlight frequent terms related to sound quality ([`improvements_wordcloud.png`](improvements_wordcloud.png)).
+- Grouped the data by spending categories and calculated average sentiment scores, revealing patterns between customer spending and their feedback sentiment.
+- Maintained consistency in categorical ordering, ensuring the plot accurately reflects the logical progression of spending levels.
+- Created a bar plot illustrating average sentiment scores across different spending categories, with x-axis labels adjusted for clarity ([`sentiment_vs_spending_plot.png`](sentiment_vs_spending_plot.png)).

-### Purchase Factors Analysis
+### Analysis of Improvement Feedback Keywords
-- Standardized ratings across various purchase factors for consistency.
+- Applied comprehensive cleaning steps including lowercase conversion, punctuation removal, and whitespace trimming, resulting in a tidy dataset ready for keyword analysis.
+- Used `unnest_tokens` to tokenize feedback and filtered out common stopwords, focusing the analysis on meaningful terms.
+- Developed a detailed keyword categorization system that linked common feedback terms to predefined categories, allowing for a structured analysis of feedback themes.
+- Aggregated keyword counts by category and visualized the distribution using a horizontal bar plot with percentage labels, clearly communicating the key areas for speaker improvement based on customer feedback ([`improvement_keyword_themes.png`](improvement_keyword_themes.png)).

+### Word Cloud for Sound Quality Feedback
+- Specifically targeted keywords related to sound quality, ensuring that the word cloud emphasizes the most relevant feedback in this category.
+- Adjusted word cloud parameters such as word scaling, frequency thresholds, and rotation to enhance readability and aesthetic appeal, making it an engaging and informative visual representation of customer feedback ([`improvements_wordcloud.png`](improvements_wordcloud.png)).

+### Standardization of Advertising Ratings
+-Developed a custom function `standardize_ratings` to standardize advertising ratings by converting textual ratings into numeric values.
+This ensures consistency across the dataset.
+- Applied the `standardize_ratings` function to multiple columns related to purchase factors, effectively cleaning and standardizing the data for accurate analysis.
-- Created boxplots to showcase the distribution of ratings for different purchase factors ([`purchase_factors_ranked.png`](purchase_factors_ranked.png)).
+- Used `str(data_clean)` to verify the updated structure of the dataset, ensuring that all ratings were correctly transformed.

+### Analysis of Motivating Purchase Factors
+- Converted data into a long format using `pivot_longer`, facilitating the analysis of various purchase factors by consolidating them into a single column.
+- Summarized the data by calculating counts and proportions for each level of importance, which allowed for a clear comparison of factors influencing purchases.
+- Identified and ordered factors based on the total proportion of high importance ratings, ensuring that the most critical factors were prominently featured in the analysis.
+- Created a stacked bar chart to visualize the proportion of respondents rating each factor at different levels of importance.
+Added percentage labels to each bar for clarity and customized the color palette and legend for better readability ([`purchase_factors_ranked.png`](purchase_factors_ranked.png)).

 ## Key Highlights